Get a free, no obligation personal loan quote with rates as low as 6.99%

 Understand The Full Cost Of Homeownership

 To make sure your income isn’t stretched to the limits after buying a home, it’s important to make sure that your mortgage payments are well within your budget.
 Even if your lender approves you for a certain loan amount, that doesn’t necessarily mean that you should take out that entire amount.
-Instead, consider applying for a lower loan amount to avoid stretching your dollar too much.

-Ideally, your mortgage payments should take up no more than 30% of your income.
-So, if you earn $6,000 per month, your mortgage payments should be less than $1,800 per month.
+Ideally, your mortgage payments should take up no more than 39% of your income.
+So, if you earn $6,000 per month, your mortgage payments should be less than $2,340 per month.

-Save Up For A Sizable Down Payment
+Put Up A Sizable Down Payment

 There are so many decisions to be made when it comes to buying a home, including whether to buy a condo or a single-family house.
 Before you make that decision, make sure you weigh the pros and cons of each.